 Step in time!
 Step in time!
 Step in time!
 Step in time!
 Never need a reason, never need a rhyme!
 Step in time!
 You step in time!

 Hilarious in Hindsight: Julie Andrews and Dick Van Dyke disagreed on the radio talk show Hollywood Spotlight Microphone over the possibility of Mary Poppins getting a Broadway adaptation.
-Van Dyke strongly supported the possibility.
+Van Dyke strongly supported the possibility, while Andrews felt that it wouldn't work, as the film's effects wouldn't work on-stage.
+Both have seen the stage production since.

 Memetic Badass: Mr. Dawes Sr. became this among italian Youtube Poopers, it all started with this (title roughly translates in 'Old Man Dawes will kick your ass!').